themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 | Economic Downturn                       | +15–30% surge               | Volatile rebound, industrial demand supports | Overweight hard assets, safe-havens              |
 | Persistent Turmoil                      | Rangebound with upside bias | High volatility, tactical opportunities      | Diversification, liquidity focus, avoid leverage |

-This table maps potential paths.
+This table maps potential investing scenario paths.
 History shows these shakeouts often lead to rebounds, but it’s still wise to expect bumps in the road.

 Markets like this remind me to keep an eye on the big picture.
 And to stay patient when volatility spikes.